bootstrap-vue/bootstrap-vue/src/components/nav/README.md

   {
     path: '/some/route',
     // We don't provide a name on this parent route, but rather
-    // set the name of the default child route instead
+    // set the name on the default child route instead
     // name: 'some-route',
     component: SomeRouteComponent,
     // Child route "tabs"
     children: [
-      // Note we provide the above parent route name on the default child
+      // Note we provide the above parent route name on the default child tab
-      // tab route to ensure this tab is rendered when using named routes { path: '', component: DefaultTabComponent, name: 'some-route' }, { path: 'foo', component: FooTabComponent },
+      // route to ensure this tab is rendered by default when using named routes { path: '', component: DefaultTabComponent, name: 'some-route' }, { path: 'foo', component: FooTabComponent },
       { path: 'bar', component: BarTabComponent }